All Guides About Start Here

 Trustworthiness

-Transparency about who you are and what you publish.
+You're upfront about who you are and what you publish.
 Accurate claims, cited sources, clear contact info.

 → About page, HTTPS, privacy policy, sourced statistics, no misleading claims